aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D13

+Worked on styling and spacing in the product page project.
+Particularly focusing on mobile design.
+Need to work on implementing a flexbox section with the CSS grid in place.
+Need to update desktop styling as well to keep up with consistency of Mobile design.

 ### R1D12

 Set up repo for technical documentation page.
 Updated README file with user stories and set up index.html file.